OpenMOSE/RWKV-LM-RLHF/README.md

    - --lisa_plus_ffn_train_params　List of ffn elements to be frozen
    - --lisa_plus_ffn_active_weight　Number of ffn elements trained simultaneously
    - if more save VRAM, reduce --lisa_plus_att_active_weight or --lisa_plus_ffn_active_weight
+   - --lisa_plus_att_permanent_freeze_params List of att elements to be frozen permanently
+   - --lisa_plus_ffn_permanent_freeze_params List of ffn elements to be frozen permanently
+   - if use layer selection probability profiling set --lisa_plus_custom_layer_probabilities 1
+   - --lisa_plus_custom_layer_probabilities_profile Enter the file name of the profile in CSV format

 ## This repo works
    - 1. Freeze all layers